Origin of high-velocity ejecta and early red excess emission in the infant Type Ia supernova 2021aefx: Early Excess Emission Models

 For the case of ejecta-companion interaction, we obtained the best-fit with \chisqr\ = 3.4, $a$ = 4.7~$\times$~10$^{11}$~cm, $\theta \sim$ 0\degr, $t_{\rm PL}$ = 0.631 rest-frame days since explosion, and $\alpha_{B,V,i}$ = (2.23, 1.67, 2.17).
 Note that the power-law components of both the best-fit surface \ni56\ shell and ejecta-companion interaction models infer dark phases of $\sim$ 0.6--0.7 days between the epochs of explosion and power-law onset---consistent with what has been found in other \tase\ \citep[$\sim$ 0.4--1.6][]{Piro&Nakar2014apj, Ni2022natas}---as well as indices that are near the \tas\ population average \citep[$\sim$ 2.0;][]{Miller2020apj}.
 The binary separation distance of the K10 model fit corresponds to the expected Roche separation of a 2~\msol\ main sequence subgiant.
 Due to the assumption of local thermodynamic equilibrium (LTE) between the shock-heated ejecta and its radiated emission in the K10 model and the 0\degr\ viewing angle, both of which tend to over-estimate the luminosity of the ejecta-companion interaction emission \citep{Kutsuna2015pasj, Olling2015nat}, the required companion may be even larger \citep[e.g., see \S4 discussion in][]{Ni2023apj}.
 However, the presence of a large non-degenerate companions is disfavoured by nebular-phase spectroscopy of \uname\ showing an absence of emission from swept-up H-rich companion material (see Section~\ref{sec:neb}).

-For the case of ejecta-CSM interaction, the best-fit is obtained with \chisqr\ = 15.4, $M_{\rm CSM}$ = 0.024~\msol, $R_{\rm CSM}$ = 3.7~$\times$~10$^{11}$~cm, $t_{\rm PL}$ = 1.19 rest-frame days since explosion, and $\alpha_{B,V,i}$ = (1.67, 1.22, 1.42).
-This mechanism is disfavoured for three reasons.
-First, the fit is worse than the surface \ni56\ shell and ejecta-companion interaction models because the predicted emission cools (i.e., evolves redward) slower immediately post-explosion, which is less compatible with the observations.
-Second, the power-law parameters obtained using ejecta-CSM interaction are also less consistent with the values obtained using the two other models as well as those of the \tas\ population (see above).
-Third, the ejecta shock interaction is expected to produce narrow recombination lines from flash-ionized CSM, such as observed in CSM-interaction flash-spectroscopy of core-collapse SNe \citep[e.g.,][]{Yaron2017natph}.
-However, no emission lines are seen in the earliest spectra of \uname\ that were taken during the excess emission phase (see Figure~\ref{fig:specevol}).
+For the case of ejecta-CSM interaction, the best-fit is obtained with \chisqr\ = 15.4, $M_{\rm CSM}$ = 0.024~\msol, $R_{\rm CSM}$ = 3.7~$\times$~10$^{11}$~cm, $t_{\rm PL}$ = 1.19 rest-frame days since explosion, and $\alpha_{B,V,i}$ = (1.67, 1.22, 1.42), though the radius may be up to $\sim$ 2$\times$ larger for equatorially-concentrated CSM geometries \citep{Ni2023apj}.
+The fit is slightly worse than the surface \ni56\ shell and ejecta-companion interaction models because the predicted emission cools (i.e., evolves redward) slower immediately post-explosion, which also results in significantly different best-fit power-law indices and $t_{\rm PL}$ compared to the other two models (see above), though it is still capable of reproducing the observed light curves overall.
+The earliest spectra of \uname\ that were taken during the excess emission phase (see Figure~\ref{fig:specevol}) place additional constraints on the ability of this model to explain the observed early excess emission.
+For CSM originating from the binary mass transfer process that triggers the \tas\ explosion, narrow emission lines \citep[e.g., from ionized C, O, and He;][]{Yaron2017natph} could be produced by extended secondary components of the CSM---located $\gtrsim$ 10$^{13}$~cm from the progenitor star given the prompt phase of the earliest spectrum of \uname\ $\sim$ 0.6 days post-explosion---which are apparently absent in the earliest spectra of \uname.
+This may require the SN to explode on a sufficiently rapid timescale after mass transfer begins \citep[e.g., on a viscous timescale $\lesssim$ 10$^6$~s for accretion disk originated CSM;][]{Raskin2013apj}.